tendermint/tendermint/spec/abci++/abci++_basic_concepts.md

 The `ExecTxResult` type delivers transactions from Tendermint to the Application.
 When Tendermint receives a `ResponseFinalizeBlock` containing an `ExecTxResult` with a non-zero `Code`, the response code is logged.
-The transaction was already included in a block, so the `Code` does not influence Tendermint consensus.
+As the transaction was part of a decided block, the `Code` does not influence Tendermint consensus.

 ### `Query`